 Newport-Bristol Arts & Culture Experience

-Now that you’ve booked your Hotel Week stay in the Ocean State, it's time to plan your visit.
-You’ll be happy to know that there are plenty of events, attractions and dining to choose from this spring.
+Are you ready to plan your visit to the Ocean State?
+You’ll be happy to know that there are plenty of events, attractions, and dining to choose from this spring.

 Head over the Mount Hope Bridge to Newport and if you like cars, check out one or both of the area’s automotive museums: The Audrain in Newport and the Newport Car Museum in Portsmouth.
 And if you’re a fan of grand architecture and opulence, a visit to Marble House is a must.
 For the ultimate Newport experience, you really need to get on the water.
 Take a daytime boat tour or sunset cruise with Coastal Queen Cruises and see the “city by the sea” from an entirely different point of view, or take a fun and informative guided tour of Newport with Experience Rhode Island Tours.

 Breakfast options in the area include Custom Coffee House (enjoy a free coffee tasting on Saturdays from 1-3 PM) and Cru Café.
 Try Flat Waves Food Shack for "Cali-Mexi-Fusion", Salvation Café Restaurant & Bar for a fresh, inventive menu and tiki-inspired cocktails, or Boru Noodle Bar, for a fast, casual ramen-inspired experience.
 The Fifth Element offers rustic industrial décor, intriguing cocktails with names like Mexican Short Rib and The Thinker, and an inventive menu with something for everyone.
 For an upscale, contemporary culinary experience with a side of history, go to the “oldest operating restaurant in the U.S.” and 10th oldest in the world: White Horse Tavern (1673).